2021 California Legislature – – Year End Summary

 10/06 – Chapter 501

 The California Beverage Container Recycling and Litter Reduction Act requires CalRecycle to certify processors and requires certified processors to comply with specified requirements for operation, including, among others, taking the actions necessary and approved by the department to cancel containers to render them unfit for redemption.
 A violation of the act is an infraction.
 This bill would authorize, for a reusable beverage container, a processor approved by the department to handle reusable beverage containers to satisfy those operation requirements by transferring the reusable beverage container to a washer approved by the department.

-AB 1201 Ting D Solid waste: plastic products: labeling: compostability and biodegradability
+AB 1201 Ting D Plastic products: Labeling: Compostability and biodegradability.
+Sample Letter

 Would prohibit a person from selling a plastic product that is labeled with the term ‘compostable,’ ‘home compostable,’ or ‘soil biodegradable’ unless the product meets specified standards and satisfies specified criteria.
 The bill would authorize the Department of Resources Recycling and Recovery to adopt regulations for plastic product labeling to ensure that plastic products labeled ‘compostable’ or ‘home compostable’ are clearly distinguishable from noncompostable products upon quick inspection by consumers and solid waste processing facilities.

 10/06 – Chapter 504

 AB 1276 Carrillo D Single-use food accessories and service ware.